How

 A lever drag reel is ideal for this method as you just slowly push up the drag lever setting, steadily increasing the drag.
 For star drag reels (or Live-liner, Bait-runner spinning reels), hold the rod tip up as the line is being fed, then engage the drag while simultaneously lowering the rod tip to prevent a sudden jerk when the drag is engaged.
 Continue lowering the rod tip but reduce the drop rate of the rod tip as this will steadily increase the pressure on fish and hook.
 Then as in the static method, hold the rod steady and crank on the reel handle, keeping the line tight.
 Once the fish starts running and taking line off the reel, you can start fighting the fish as you usually would as smoothly as it should always be done of course.

 Simple is it not?
 The most important thing for experienced anglers is not to strike with the rod.
 Keep the rod steady.
-I have seen umber of experienced anglers in the heat of their excitement forget the technique and revert to the severe strikes they are so used to and immediately pull the hooks out!
+I have seen a number of experienced anglers in the heat of their excitement forget the technique and revert to the severe strikes they are so used to and immediately pull the hooks out!

 Conservation